 What you need to know

-Vital statistics: Nearly 25,000 students, of whom three-quarters are undergraduates.
-A diverse student body: around 4,000 international students come from more than 160 different countries.
+Vital statistics: One of the most diverse student bodies of any UK university, with more than 22,000 students from over 150 different countries worldwide.
 It’s a top-rated former poly with a decent reputation for research, it was the only new university to get a 5 (top rating) in the first research assessment exercise- for media and communications, the jewel in its crown.
 The Journalism and Mass Communication Department is rated top in the UK, and is the only British university media department in the world's top 20.

 Added value: Westminster claims to teach the widest range of languages of any university in the UK.
-Investing heavily in its buildings and recreational facilities, with major refurbishment at Harrow due for completion in 2014.
+Investing heavily in its buildings and recreational facilities, with major refurbishment at Harrow recently completed.
 The project will create spaces for a gallery and catwalk, cafe, reception and new multimedia newsroom.
-The Regent Street Cinema, in the Regent Campus, is widely considered the birthplace of British cinema- a £6m refurbishment project is due to result in its 2014 re-opening.
+The Regent Street Cinema, in the Regent Campus, is widely considered the birthplace of British cinema- a £6m refurbishment project is due to result in its re-opening this year.

-Teaching: 121st out of 124 for student satisfaction with teaching quality in the Complete University Guide..
+Teaching: 117th out of 123 for student satisfaction with teaching quality in the Complete University Guide.

 Any accommodation?
-Yes but a place in halls will cost you anything from £90 per week to £230 per week for premium accommodation.
+Yes but a place in halls will cost you anything from £85 to £265.02 per week for premium accommodation.
 Six halls of residence, four in central London and two in Harrow and Wembley.

 Transport links: Central London- a true hub.

 Fees: Westminster charges £9,000 per year for home and EU full-time undergraduates and £11,750 for international students.